decaffeinate/decaffeinate/docs/suggestions.md

 introducing bugs.

 There are two ways to use this list:
-* When running decaffeinate on a CoffeeScript file, it prints a list of suggestion codes with cleanup suggestions relevant to that file.
+* After running decaffeinate, each resulting JavaScript file has a list of suggestion codes with cleanup suggestions relevant to that file.
+You can jump to the docs for these specific suggestions, since they will be most useful to you.
 * If you're trying to run decaffeinate on a large codebase, it's probably a good idea to read all points in this list to get an understanding of what cleanup steps will be required.